NelsonCrosby/GraphPaperRaceGame/README.md

         to 80 where possible.
     - Generated files have no limit, as that can sometimes get too tricky to manage.
-- Building should be manageable by an IDE's built-in system.
-While dependencies and distribution may eventually be handled by Gradle or something (which an IDE should be fully able to process anyway), the IDE should be fully capable of accurately compiling the project itself.
-Relying on external tools can slow down this process.
+- Compiling should be relatively trivial for an IDE.
+That is - if your IDEs built-in compiler can interpret Gradle dependencies, then it should be able to compile without any extra configuration.
+- Gradle must be used for resolving dependencies (including natives).
 - If your commit is related to a Trello card, the second line should be in the format `[List/Card]`.
 This makes for easy reference.

 ### Directory structure ###

-It's gonna be this way, because we might eventually go to Gradle or something which enforces this.
+It's gonna be this way, because Gradle prefers it like this.
+Also, it makes a fair bit of sense (everything has its place).

 - `src/main/groovy`: all Groovy sources
 - `src/main/java`: all Java sources